 “Twilight: Eclipse Box Office” endnotes

-Unless otherwise noted, “Twilight: Eclipse Box Office: Several Records Broken” box office information via Box Office Mojo.
-Budget info – which should usually be taken with a grain of salt – via BOM and/or other sources.
+Unless otherwise noted, “Twilight: Eclipse Box Office: Kristen Stewart & Robert Pattinson Fantasy Breaks Good & Bad Records” box office information via Box Office Mojo.
+Budget info – which should be taken with a grain of salt – via BOM and/or other sources (e.g., the New York Times, the Los Angeles Times, Screen Daily, The Hollywood Reporter, Variety, Deadline.com, etc.).

-Comments about Twilight: Eclipse and other titles being profitable or money-losers at the box office are based on the available data about their production budget, additional marketing and distribution expenses (as a general rule of thumb, around 50 percent of the production cost), and worldwide gross (as a general rule of thumb when it comes to Hollywood studios, around 50–55 percent of the domestic gross and 40 percent of the international gross goes to the distributing/producing companies).
+Comments about Twilight: Eclipse and other titles being hits/profitable or flops/money-losers at the box office (see paragraph below) are based on the available data about their production budget, additional marketing and distribution expenses (as a general rule of thumb, around 50 percent of the production cost), and worldwide gross (as a general rule of thumb when it comes to the Hollywood studios, around 50–55 percent of the domestic gross and 40 percent of the international gross goes to the distributing/producing companies).

 Lastly, although a more accurate reflection of a film’s popularity (i.e., its number of tickets sold), inflation-adjusted estimates should be taken with extreme caution.
 For instance, they’re based on average domestic ticket prices (via the National Association of Theater Owners, unless otherwise noted) whereas numerous major releases scored a large chunk of their box office take at top-priced venues.